 Within the neighborhood of Vedado we had two important things to see:

 - The House of Music of Miramar.
 The other house of music in Havana, in Centro Habana, was under construction and we could not see it either.
-Nevertheless this was a minor evil since we had planned to go to the house of the music of Trinidad on which they had given us better opinions; specially of the one in Trinidad.
+Nevertheless this was a minor since we had planned to go to the house of the music of Trinidad at which they had given us better opinions; specially of the one in Trinidad.

 OTHER top THINGS TO DO IN HAVANA

-Havana’s “Shows” are well known; live music and dance performances have been taking place in the city for decades.
+Havana’s “Shows” are well known: live music and dance performances have been taking place in the city for decades.
 Some are very famous and have very high prices such as the Tropicana, while others are more affordable but perhaps less spectacular.